 The Court said this was a case of alleged indirect discrimination.
 The reduction in Housing Benefit was calculated in the same way for everyone.
 The question was whether it produced disproportionately prejudicial effects on the claimants because of their particular circumstances, linked to the disability of the first claimant’s daughter and the gender of the second claimant (para 90-91).

-Had the UK government shown that this was justified?
+The court then asked whether the government’s failure to take account of that difference was discriminatory, in other words was it justified?
 The court said the measure would be discriminatory “if it has no objective and reasonable justification; in other words, if it does not pursue a legitimate aim or if there is no reasonable relationship of proportionality between the means employed and the aim sought to be realised” (para 96).
 As discussed above, very weighty reasons would be required to justify the measure.
 The claimants accepted that the legitimate aim was to curb public expenditure by ensuring that social sector tenants of working age who were occupying premises with more bedrooms than required should, wherever possible, move into smaller accommodation.
 As to whether there was a reasonable relationship of proportionality, the court said it did not appear that the aims envisaged by the legislative changes could have been achieved by applying them to the claimants.
 But that was not the end of the matter.
 The court said:

 “100.
 However, as with most complaints of alleged discrimination in a welfare or pensions system, the issue before the Court for consideration goes to the compatibility of the system with Article 14, not only to the individual facts or circumstances of the particular applicants or of others who are or might be affected by the legislation (see British Gurkha Welfare Society and Others [HUDOC], … § 63).
 It is therefore appropriate to look at the system as a whole.”